afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L3_object_detection_notes.md

 As you can see, we now have the same image as we used in the previous notebookLet's go ahead and load the OWL-ViT model from the Hugging Face hub

-In order to access the OWL-ViT model we will be using the Transformers library and specifically the pipeline method
+In order to access the OWL-ViT model we will be using the [Transformers](https://huggingface.co/docs/transformers/fr/index) library and specifically the [pipeline](https://huggingface.co/docs/transformers/main_classes/pipelines) method.

 There are many different versions of the OWL-ViT model available on Hugging Face

-For this particular lesson, you will be using the base model OWL-ViT base
+For this particular lesson, you will be using the base model: `OWL-ViT base`

 Now that the model has been loaded we can go ahead and use it to identify the dogs in the image